Math Methodology is a three part series on instruction, assessment, and curriculum. Sections contains relevant essays and resources:

 Explicit systematic instruction typically entails teachers explaining and demonstrating specific strategies and allowing students many opportunities to ask and answer questions and to think aloud about the decisions they make while solving problems.
 It also entails careful sequencing of problems by the teacher or through instructional materials to highlight critical features. (p.
 48)

-Universal Design for Learning from the Center for Applied Special Technology calls for students to have multiple means of expression, representation, and engagement in their learning.
+Universal Design for Learning from CAST calls for students to have multiple means of expression, representation, and engagement in their learning.
 Instructional media should provide those elements and have scaffolds built in (Deubel, 2003).
 Within a universal design framework, Fuchs and Fuchs (2001, pp. 86-87) presented four principles of primary prevention that can be used with all students, including learning disabled:

 There are three principles for secondary prevention of math difficulties within the classroom: adaptations cannot be disruptive to the target learner, must be unobtrusive for others in the class, and must be feasible for the teacher to implement within the normal classroom routine.
 At this stage, the teacher might benefit from additional structure and instructional strategies from special educators, school psychologists, collaboration with fellow teachers, or student-support groups (Fuchs & Fuchs, 2001).
 However, Lynn Fuchs (2008) indicated that six instructional principles must be incorporated at the secondary prevention level of a multi-tier prevention system: